joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-1.md

 Switch devices come in all varieties &mdash; including aparatus in physical button form which can be pressed, aparatus that can be squeezed or straw-like devices which allow for sipping and puffing input.
 All of which then send a signal allowing someone to interact with a digital interface.

+Similar examples of assistive technology for people with limited or no upper body movement include: sip and puff technology, head wands and eye tracking software, to name a few of examples.

 ### Screen reading technology
 This technology translates website content (and metadata) into audible announcements.
 This primarily helps people with low or no vision but may be used by others - for example people might use a screen reader as they benefit from or prefer to have information read out rather than reading it from a screen.